Terms and conditions

 If a clinician cannot attend a session

 If a clinician cannot attend your session as a Referred Patient, the Referring Provider that referred you will not be charged, and your session will be reallocated.
-Sessions with self-paying patients will either be refunded in full or rescheduled with a credit applied to the replacement session.
+Sessions with self-paying private patients will either be refunded in full or rescheduled with a credit applied to the replacement session.

 If your session cannot take place on the booked date, we will reschedule it for you.
-For self-paying patients, we may reschedule once with a reasonable reason without refunding you; refunds will be issued if we reschedule the session a second time without a reasonable reason.
+For self-paying private patients, we may reschedule once with a reasonable reason without refunding you; refunds will be issued if we reschedule the session a second time without a reasonable reason.

 You may cancel the agreement and receive a refund for any Services not provided if:

-We’re not responsible for losses you suffer caused by us breaking this agreement if the loss is:
+However, we’re not responsible for losses you suffer caused by us breaking this agreement if the loss is:

 Unexpected.
 It was not obvious that it would happen and nothing you said to us before we accepted your booking meant we should have expected it (so, in the law, the loss was unforeseeable).